 According to another investigation of the same source, only one out of seven А/В-tests is recognized as statistically presentable and successful.
 I can tell it from my own experience that А/В-tests haven’t entered the pool of obligatory marketing tools.
-It’s a destiny of either the biggest or the “most advanced” companies.
+It’s the destiny of either the biggest or the “most advanced” companies.
 As practice shows, testing is a long period which can take more than 1 month.

-But as we have already mentioned, the majority of test show insignificant improvement.
+But as we have already mentioned, the majority of the test show insignificant improvement.
 Why does it happen?
 There are several reasons.

-60-70% of time should be spent on pre-preparatory stage (before A/B-testing).
+60-70% of time should be spent on the pre-preparatory stage (before A/B-testing).
 30-40% is for creating pages and launching tests.

 Now we have solid data of what’s wrong with a website and what “places and zones” with what aim should you test.
-It’s the first difference of right tests from wrong ones.
+It’s the first difference between the right tests from the wrong ones.
 “Losers” rely on intuition and common sense (“Buy” red button should work better).
 Winners hold statistics in their hands and auditors’ detailed analysis.
 That’s why it’s so important to collect statistics from the first days of your website.

-According to marketingcharts, only 13% of companies have solid data.
+According to marketing charts, only 13% of companies have solid data.
 Others prefer intuition and common ideas of “what’s good and what’s bad” in website usability.

 Surely, you need to answer a negative question as well: what’s there on your website that people don’t make purchases?